It makes sense to shop around before you put down the money for your next vacation. Just don’t compare apples and oranges.

 What’s included?
 What’s not?

 How much will you pay out during the week for extra charges?
 Fifty dollars here, a hundred dollars there, and soon the trip that looked $250 cheaper is actually the more expensive one.
-Some common extra expenses:
+Some common extra expenses with other tour operators:

 Extra lodging: If a trip starts in the morning, or ends in the evening, you may have little realistic choice but to spend the night in the hotel that the operator offers as an add-on option.